Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 This step is also displayed when you select a data source for editing.
 For detailed information on the mapping functions, see [Mapping](../../DataHub/UserInterface/02d_ETL.md#mapping) in the *DataHub* documentation.

->[Info] Note that the wizard does not provide the whole functional scope that the *DataHub* mapping provides, because the wizard contains only those functions that are relevant for export message mappings.
+>[Info] Note that the wizard does not provide the whole functional scope that the *DataHub* mapping provides.
+The wizard contains only those functions that are relevant for export message mappings.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The wizard window is closed.

 - [CONTINUE]
-   Click this button to save your settings.
+   Click this button to go one step forward.
 The *Optional: Filter items* wizard step is displayed (see below).

 - [< BACK]
   Click this button to return to the previous step.